Teach Indiana: Resources for Potential Educators

 - Licensing Requirements

-- For questions regarding getting licensed in Indiana please contact the Office of Educator Licensing and Development at (317) 232-9010
+- For questions regarding getting licensed in Indiana please contact the Office of Educator Effectiveness and Licensing at (317) 232-9010

 Indiana Teacher Education Programs